g3tsyst3m/g3tsyst3m.github.io/_posts/2024-11-17-x64 Assembly & Shellcoding 101 - Conclusion.md

 That's it everyone!
 If you've made it this far and read the other posts in this series, kudos to you on a job well done!
 If you'd like to learn more than what I've covered in this series, I'd be interested to hear from you.
 I am considering a paid tier service offering at some point to go into things in greater detail, include videos, etc.  If that's something that appeals to you, let me know.
 The more interest I receive the more I'll be interested in setting aside the time to put that package offering together.

-See you next time, and thanks for checking out my Assembly & Shellcoding 101 series!!!
+See you next time, and thanks for checking out my Assembly and Shellcoding 101 series!!!